Brothers in Arms: Earned in Blood: Gameplay

 The gameplay in Earned in Blood is similar to Brothers in Arms: Road to Hill 30.
 The player usually assumes command of two teams of paratroopers to use the Four Fs - Find, Fix, Flank, and Finish—tactic against the enemy.
 The game discourages the use of solo run 'n' gun tactics by limiting the player's ability to aim, by decreasing the player's health, and by placing large numbers of enemies behind cover.
 To successfully complete a mission, the player has to study the layout of the battlefield, fix/suppress the enemy with overwhelming suppressive fire with one team (usually the fire team), and direct another team (usually the assault team) to flank the enemy by sneaking to the side or rear of the enemy to finish them off.

 In Earned in Blood, the enemy constantly repositions according to the player's action, regardless of danger.
 This change makes stealth and distraction important considerations when the player is attempting to flank the enemy.
 At the same time, tactics such as forcing the enemy into kill zones is possible.
 The enemy AI allows the player to be attacked more frequently.

 Brothers in Arms: Earned in Blood supports online multiplayer.
 The Xbox version had online multiplayer through Xbox Live which was shut down on April 15, 2010.
 Brothers in Arms: Earned in Blood is now playable online using replacement online servers for the Xbox called Insignia.

 Development

 The games uses the same graphics engine as Brothers in Arms: Road to Hill 30, which is based on the Unreal Engine 2.

 Reception

-Brothers in Arms: Earned in Blood received "generally favorable" for PC and Xbox, and "mixed or average" for PS2 reviews, according to review aggregator Metacritic.
+Brothers in Arms: Earned in Blood received "generally favorable" for PC and Xbox, and "mixed or average" for PS2 reviews, according to review aggregator platform Metacritic.

 During the 9th Annual Interactive Achievement Awards, Earned in Blood received a nomination for "Outstanding Achievement in Story and Character Development".